hyundai-robotics/doc-hrscript/book.md

         cnd (condition number)
       </td>
       <td style="text-align:left">
-        Specifies the number of the S‑curve condition to use
+        Specifies the number of the S-curve condition to use
       </td>
       <td style="text-align:left">1~16</td>
     </tr>